Thekid-pveen/Thekid-pveen/ReadMe.md

 ###

 <p align="left">I'm a programmer, hacker, developer, and self-leaner.
 I was learning about my interests in the world.
 I am passionate about Web Development and Cyber Security.
-Don't stop learning, because life teaching every day.
-Just I do <code>what like or what you love</code>.
+Don't stop learning, because life teaches every day.
+Just I do <code>what you like or what you love</code>.
 I trust the process.</p>

 ###